 Tickets are available with queue at the daily ticket office or via the internet directly on the Xel-Há Homepage, where they are also cheaper than at the daily ticket office.
 Most activities are included in the day ticket, some adventures with limited places can be reserved at extra cost.

-14. Drive an ATV (All-Terrain Vehicle) in the jungle
+14. Drive an ATV through the jungle in Xplor

 Did you ever drive an ATV?
 So, not on well-maintained asphalt roads on the way from the villa to the downtown office – but on difficult roads?
 If you can answer this question with “no” and still want to go on such an adventure, then the Xplor theme park is the place for you.